 Writing skills (traits) to stress while teaching this lesson:

-- The focus trait in this writing assignment is voice; students will help their audience understand the importance of the issue through their writing's passion, word choice, and tone.
+- The focus trait in this writing assignment is voice; students will help their audience understand the importance of a historical period through their writing's passion, word choice, and tone.

 - The support trait students will work on is organization; they will make sure their introductions hook the reader/listener and organize their writing so that their beginning is strong, the middle is bold, and the conclusion convincingly ties all the pieces together.

-After students have been introduced to the format of the “This I Believe” essays, have them work in small groups to analyze the text (podcast) for words that helped set the mood or tone of the essays.
+After students have been introduced to the format of the “this i believe...” essays, have them work in small groups to analyze the text (podcast) for specific words that helped set the mood or tone of the essays.
 The podcasts can be downloaded to your classroom I-pod to be played for the whole group.
 Use this graphic organizer to help the students record and discuss evidence of voice in the podcasts.
 You will also want to have available this handout of faces for students to fill out the second half of the graphic organizer.

-If you have time to analyze written voice further, you might also want to find additional text samples for students to analyze for voice.
+If you have time to analyze written voice further, you might also want to find additional text samples for students to analyze.
 For example, providing students with a poem, a letter, and a science text book could help students identify differences in mood and tone in different genres.